jwg4/dwr/PITCHME.md

 - in cars

 ---
-## How do you choose a database to install in a car?
+## WHY is it in cars?
-- don't choose Microsoft SQL server - it will crash your car.
+- don't choose Microsoft SQL server - your car doesn't have that much RAM
-- don't even choose postgresql
+- don't even choose postgresql - don't want to configure shared_buffer
-- don't choose XML
+- don't choose XML - harder to read, harder to structure data
-- don't choose a custom binary format
+- don't choose a custom binary format - guys in garages want to write to it

 ---
-## When should I use SQLite
+## WHEN should I use SQLite?
 If you put some data in:
  - XML
  - CSV